iiis-ai/cumulative-reasoning/README.md

 | ToRA      | 74.4    | 75.6    | 69.5    | 53.9    | 46.3    |
 | CR Agent  | **90.7**| **90.0**| **81.9**| **66.4**| **52.2**|

-The asterisks highlight the best performing method in each category and difficulty level, clearly indicating the superiority of the CR Agent in this experimental setup.
+The asterisks highlight the best-performing method in each category and difficulty level, clearly indicating the superiority of the CR Agent in this experimental setup.

 These tables provide a comprehensive view of the performance of each method across various categories and difficulty levels in the MATH dataset.
 The CR Agent shows marked improvements in most categories and levels, illustrating its robustness and effectiveness in solving complex mathematical problems, even within the constraints of a simplified experimental setup.